datakind/data-recipes-ai/README.md

 # Introduction

+NOTE: For now we reference internal documents, but this will be adjusted and added to the repo over time.

 This repo contains components for the humanitarian AI Assitant developed by DataKind.
+For more information see [here](https://datakind.atlassian.net/wiki/spaces/TT/pages/187105282/Technical+Summary)

 It has the following components:

 - [LibraChat](https://docs.librechat.ai/) chat interface
 - [Robocorp actions-server](https://github.com/robocorp/robocorp)

+Being added soon ....

+- Databases
+- Data Ingestion Pipeline
+- Assistant creation

 # To start the environment